 After two years of hard work and hard savings in Angola, we finally managed to start our travel quest without a final destination and without a clear end date.
 It can be 1 month, 3 or 6 months… As we usually say “we will stop when the money ends… or when we manage to get our working visa to Qatar!”
 Hopefully, it will be the second. 🙂

 After reading so many people writing about Thailand we decided it was the perfect place to begin (well, technically it began with a cool 24 hours stopover in Cologne).
-We started in Phuket, did a little of island hopping in Thailand and checked the beaches everyone talks about!
+We started in Phuket, did a little island hopping in Thailand, and checked the beaches everyone talks about!

 2 Days in Phuket

 Patong is probably the wildest place in Thailand… It’s one of the most overcrowded, over touristic places we have ever been to!
-I don’t think I have ever seen so many pubs, bars, go-go bars, souvenirs shops, restaurants, street food and juice vendors, discos, convenience stores, fast food chains, tattoo and piercing shops etc, etc, etc, packed in one place.
+I don’t think I have ever seen so many pubs, bars, go-go bars, souvenir shops, restaurants, street food and juice vendors, discos, convenience stores, fast-food chains, tattoo and piercing shops, etc, etc, etc, packed in one place.
 Oh, and shooting ranges… with, apparently, real guns…?

 Patong beach is only about drinking, partying and shopping… 3 things we don’t care much about.
 It is, logically, also very much overpriced.
 We felt it isn’t much cheaper than Portugal, for example.
 Did we like Phuket?
 Nop, not really!
 Should we have skipped it?
 Of course, not, Patong is so over the top that it becomes interesting.
 Will we return?
 Most probably not!
 The thing we should have was, staying in Patong one day (and night) and then visit the rest of Phuket.
 Check out this cool Phuket itinerary!